ZcashFoundation/zebra/README.md

 The goals of the beta release series are for Zebra to act as a fully validating Zcash node, for all active consensus rules as of NU5 activation.

-Currently, Zebra validates all of the documented Zcash consensus rules, but it may not validate any:
+Zebra currently validates all Zcash consensus rules except [this check](https://github.com/ZcashFoundation/zebra/issues/3528).
+Note that it may not validate any

-#### Other
-- Undocumented rules derived from Bitcoin
+- undocumented rules derived from Bitcoin, or
-- Undocumented network protocol requirements
+- undocumented network protocol requirements.

 ## Getting Started